-This charge is provided via phantom power, DC biasing voltage, external power supplies, or by electret material.
-Without a conductive diaphragm, the capsule would not hold any charge and the condenser microphone would not function.
+This charge is provided via phantom power, DC biasing voltage, external power supplies, or electret material.
+Without a conductive diaphragm, the capsule would not hold any charge, and the condenser microphone would not function.

 Why do condenser microphones need phantom power?
 Condenser mics do not necessarily need phantom power but do require some form of DC biasing.
 This voltage is used to power active components such as impedance converters (FETs), vacuum tubes and printed circuit boards.
 It also provides [non-electret] capsules with the permanent charge they need.

 For more info on microphones and power, check out the following My New Microphone articles: